Zywave/booster/src/_areas/design-system/components/progress-bars.md

 ---
 ## Usage

-A progress bar informs users about the status of ongoing processes, the estimated time of how long a process will take, or if a request is being executed.
+A Progress bar informs users about the status of ongoing processes, the estimated time of how long a process will take, or if a request is being executed.

 Use a progress bar for medium wait times (3–10 seconds) to display loading progress and engage users.
 For longer waits, over 10 seconds, provide visuals such as a label or illustration indicating progress to keep users engaged throughout the extended waiting period.